corvuspay/corvus-frame-integration-doc/README.md

 ## Prerequisites

 - Obtain your Store Secret Key from CorvusPay Merchant Portal.
 This key is used for signing the API requests in the shop backend application.
-- Obtain your CorvusPay Store Public Key.
-It will be used to initialize CorvusFrame.I can be also found in CorvusPay Merchant Portal.
+- Acquire the CorvusPay Store Public Key for initializing CorvusFrame.
+The public key is available upon request from CorvusPay support.
 - Include the CorvusPay JS Bundle from its external source in your application.
 This bundle is essential for enabling the payment features.

 ---